fumin/apns-ruby/README.md

 ne = APNS::Notification.new('bogustoken', alert: 'error')
 n2 = APNS::Notification.new(token, alert: 'world')
 conn.push([n1, ne, n2])
-# Should receive only a 'hello' notification on your device

-# Wait for Apple to report an error and close the connection on their side, due to
-# the bogus token in the second notification.
-# We'll detect this and automatically retry and invoke your error handler.
-sleep(7)
-conn.push([APNS::Notification.new(token, alert: 'hello world 0')])
-sleep(7)
-conn.push([APNS::Notification.new(token, alert: 'hello world 1')])

-# 'Invalid token: bogustoken' is printed out
+# 'Invalid token: bogustoken' is printed out.
-# We should be receiving each and every successful notification with texts:
+# Moreover, we should be receiving each and every successful notification with texts 'hello' and 'world'.
-# 'world', 'hello world 0', and 'hello world 1'.
 ```

 A great amount of code in this gem is copied from https://github.com/jpoz/APNS , many thanks to his pioneering work.
 This work itself is licensed under the MIT license.